 During the year, the Board continued to embed the implementation of the Financial Conduct Authority's (FCA) Consumer Duty regime.
-This will strengthen the focus of the Company's business on the delivery of good outcomes for customers, specifically ensuring customers receive information they can understand, products and services that meet their needs and offer fair value, and ensuring customers receive the support they need.
-Regular updates from management have been made available to the Board related to the implementation of Consumer Duty within the IP&I Business.
+This has strengthened the focus of the Company's business on the delivery of good outcomes for customers, specifically ensuring customers receive information they can understand, products and services that meet their needs and offer fair value, and ensuring customers receive the support they need.
+Regular updates from management have been provided to the Board related to the implementation of Consumer Duty within the Insurance Business including an update on the Company's compliance with the FCA's Product Oversight and Governance Arrangements Rules, a review which supported furthering the FCA's Consumer Duty regime.
+Updates from Cavendish Online Limited, via its CEO also address Consumer Duty compliance.